Hrithik619/portfolio/README.md

-# portfolio
+Welcome to my portfolio!
+This space highlights my journey in Cloud Computing, DevOps, and Automation.
+Explore projects demonstrating expertise in AWS, Terraform, Ansible, and CI/CD Pipelines—designed for high availability, scalability, and reliability.

-Here's a simpler version for your portfolio description:  ---  **My Portfolio**   This repository contains examples of my work in cloud computing, DevOps, and automation.
-It includes projects showcasing my skills in AWS, Terraform, Ansible, and CI/CD pipelines.
+🔗 Check it out here: My Portfolio https://hrithik619.github.io/portfolio/